-I have always used and loved my Logitech system with Subwoofer.
-While bluetooth systems are great, they often lack the punch of a wired system.
-Make sure you get something with a subwoofer - the sound quality will not be beaten.
+He’s always used and loved this Logitech system with Subwoofer.
+While Bluetooth systems are great, they often lack the punch of a wired system.
+Make sure you get something with a subwoofer – the sound quality will not be beaten.

 BLUETOOTH PAGE TURNER

 AirTurn makes one of the top iPad accessories for musicians — a reliable foot pedal for page turns.